 Safety Orientation Information

-All new on-campus student-residents must complete a mandatory online Move-In Orientation prior to moving into your residence hall or Corps of Cadets hall or prior to scheduling your apartment check-in appointment.
-More information about the Move-in Orientation is available at How-To’s & Procedures under the Move-In Orientation toggle.
+All on-campus student-residents must complete the mandatory online Annual Housing Orientation prior to moving into your residence hall or Corps of Cadets hall or prior to scheduling your apartment check-in appointment.
+More information about the Annual Housing Orientation is available at How-To’s & Procedures under the Annual Housing Orientation toggle.

 Non-student spouses are NOT required to complete the online orientation, but may find the information below helpful.

-Community laundry facilities are FREE (except for Gardens Apartments)
+Community laundry machines are free to use (except in the Gardens Apartments)

 - Washing Machines

-- Must use detergent made for high efficiency washing machines.
+- Only use detergent designed for high efficiency washers.
 Look for the logo shown at right.

-- When using a color catcher, please put color catcher in small mesh bag before adding to laundry.
+- When using a color catcher, please put it in a small mesh bag before adding to the washing machine.

-- White Creek Apartments and Corps Dorms have IPTV only
+- IPTV Service – White Creek Apartments and Corps Dorms 1-5 and 9-12

 Recreational, study and vending in all areas of campus